Abvcxz2024/Abvcxz2024/README.md

 ### Hi there 👋
+he/him
+I am learning coding.
+Learning kotlin and wanna build mobile app with it.

 <!--
 **Abvcxz2024/Abvcxz2024** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.